 We invest in the development of our people from the day they start working at the Ministry of Justice.
-Our induction programme ensures that each new starter has a 90-day induction plan and participates in our orientation day.
 Our orientation days give our new employees an opportunity to find out about other parts of the Ministry, learn how their role fits in, how they can contribute to the achievement of our goals and develop their professional networks.
 They spend a day together and meet our Strategic Leadership Team, learn about development opportunities, and connect with colleagues from around the country.
 We are committed to continually improving our induction experience to ensure that we provide our new starters with the best start possible.